aiven/devportal/docs/platform/concepts/enhanced-compliance-env.rst

 Who is eligible?
 ----------------
-Enhance compliance environments, although similar to standard environments, involve added setup and maintenance complexity.
+Enhanced compliance environments, although similar to standard environments, involve added setup and maintenance complexity.
 The following are requirements to utilize an ECE:

 - A BAA signed with Aiven